Military Training Agency: Three Military Garrisons

-The Office of Royal Genealogy and the Bureau of Records of the Royal Genealogy During the Reign of King Yeongjo.

 During the reign of King Sukjong, the three army camps divided the defense of the capital city.
 The "Map of the Division of the Three Army Camps in the Capital City" (도성삼군문분계지도) indicates the areas that the three army camps guarded within the capital city.
 The Training Command was responsible for guarding the northwest part of the capital city.
 It covered the area from the east of Sukjeongmun (肅靖門) to Changuimun (彰義門) in the north and Donuimun (敦義門) in the west.
 This area was located on the road leading to Pyeongan Province and was the closest to the northern invasion.
 Moreover, it was a crucial area as it connected to Bukhansanseong.
 Due to the high status of the Training Command, they were entrusted with protecting the most important area.